VisualFP/docs/SA/design_concept/content/design/design_evaluation_iteration_2.typ

 2. #[How should application be done?

-   - #[A very simple type of application is to do it explicitly, as the Lambda Calculus suggests.
+   - #[A simple type of application is to do it explicitly, as the Lambda Calculus suggests.
 Translated to a block-based visual tool, this means that a user would have to drag a dedicated expression block to apply a value to another.